On October 11, 2005, the live album "Live In Cuba", by the band "Audioslave", was released.

 At the same time, it is still an important historical record of the single appearance of one of the great ensembles and probably also the great supergroup of the 21st century.

-And this time get a video link to the historic show:
+And this time here are some videos of the historic show: